downlinko/downlinko.github.io/_posts/development/2018-06-19-download-install-java-8-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/java/download-install-java-8-windows.png" alt="download install java 8 windows" class="align-right title-image">

-In this tutorial you’ll learn everything you need to know on **how setup Java on Windows**.
+In this tutorial, you’ll learn everything you need to know on **how setup Java on Windows**.

 Where to download it.